Batería de la Reina

-Batería de la de la Reina, built between 1856 and 1861, was a colonial military defense fortress that had accommodations for a garrison of 250 men and 44 pieces of artillery.
+Batería de la de la Reina, built between 1856 and 1861, was a Havana, Cuba colonial military defense fortress that had accommodations for a garrison of 250 men and 44 pieces of artillery.
 It was demolished in 1901.
 Its site was in the esplanade that today occupies the Antonio Maceo park.
 The fort was a semi-circular building with a 44-gun battery facing the sea.
 Its fires intersected with those of the Santa Clara Battery and the “Castillo de la Punta”.